cuckoosandbox/cuckoo/README.md

  0. Install `pt_deny_attach` kernel extension suggested by @phretor.
 That's an optional step, see [this comment](https://github.com/rodionovd/cuckoo-osx-analyzer/issues/6#issuecomment-101322097) for more details.

- 1. Currently, this analyser uses `dtrace`, so the guest OS user must be able to launch this utility without a password prompt.
+ 1. Since this analyser uses some utilities that require additional privileges to run, you may want to enable passwordless `sudo` for them.
 This may be accomplished by modifying `/etc/sudoers` file:

   ```diff
 --- a/etc/sudoers